nxtreasuryorg/Agent/doc/flask_server_api.md

-# Treasury Approval/Payment API Documentation
+# Treasury Agent API Documentation

-This document describes the REST API endpoints for the treasury approval/payment workflow implemented in the Flask server.
+This document describes the REST API endpoints for the Treasury Agent workflow implemented in the Flask server.

 ---